 The kit system also went through some tweaking.
 For on thing, there’s no Sniper kit anymore, though you can still find sniper rifles occasionally hidden in places where you get a nice vantage point, and which you can pick up and use as you would any other kit.
 The other kit to get the boot is the medic, making life all the more precious in a gun fight.
 Weapons in general pack a heavier punch now – where in Battlefield 1942 you could perhaps sustain two rifle shots, here it’s usually one shot, one kill from just about every weapon.

 The other weapon kits – Assault (SMG), Machinegunner (Heavy MG with deployable bipods), Engineer or the Anti-Tank soldier are back but now have a ‘Limited’ marker on them.
-What this means is that only a certain percentage of your team’s fighting force can play as them.
+What this means is that only a certain percentage of your team’s fighting force can play as them, and it’s first come first serve.
 This ads extra realism as it forces more players to play as riflemen.
 The Scout is the new replacement for the sniper, and they’re usually handed a semi-auto or bolt-action rifle plus a pair of binoculars.

 The vehicles are the main star of the game, of course.
 You get an impressive range of tanks from all sides and categories – light tanks, heavy tanks, tank destroyers, self-propelled artillery, mobile anti-air, armored personnel carriers, trucks, cars, planes or boats – you name it, it’s here.
 With the exception of some of the planes (they’re still notoriously useless), the vehicles in Forgotten Hope 2 really do make the game incredibly fun.